-According to the U.S. food and drug administration (FDA) before a new drug hits the market there are 4 required steps:
+There are four steps before a new drug hits the market: as can be seen from figure 1

-Discovery and development: discovery of new drugs through new insights into a disease process that allow researchers to design a product to stop or reverse the effects of the disease, broad range of tests of molecular compounds to find possible beneficial effects for multiple diseases or existing treatments that have unanticipated effects or new technologies.
+Discovery and development: broad range of tests of molecular compounds to find possible beneficial effects for multiple diseases or existing treatments that have unanticipated effects or new technologies.

 At this stage in the process, many thousands of compounds are potentially candidates for development as a medical treatment.
 Early testing filters the candidates to a small number of compounds.
 Once a promising compound is identified experiments are conducted to gather information on how it is absorbed, distributed, metabolized, and excreted; Its potential benefits; the best dosage; the best way to give the drug (such as by mouth or injection); side effects; effects on different groups of people (such as by gender, race, or ethnicity); interaction with other drugs and treatments and its effectiveness as compared with similar drugs.